Progressor/ProgressorMeteor/README.md

 This application uses the included *MongoDB* engine.

-The default / sample documents are [included](server/startup.js) in the application.
+The default / example documents are [included](server/example-data.js) in the application.
 To initialise and inspect the database, simply perform the following steps.

 1. Run the *Meteor* application.